Yoav666s/dnd-wiki/collections/_monsters/nornfeld/jasper-middlewood.md

   **Heightened Spell (2/day).** When a spell cast by Jasper forces a target to make a saving throw to resist its effects, he may cause one target to have disadvantage on its first saving throw made against the spell.

   **Subtle Spell (1/day).** When Jasper casts a spell, he may cast it without any verbal or somatic components.

-  **Tome of Fey Secrets.** Whenever a creature succeeds on an Intelligence, Wisdom, or Charisma saving throw against one of his spells or effects, Jasper takes 1d4 psychic damage.
 bonus_actions: |
   **Artful Magic.** Immediately before or after Jasper casts a spell of 1st level or higher (that he can't cast at will), he can use his bonus action to teleport up to 15 feet to an unoccupied space he can see.